SummaryStudents create their own simple compasses using thread, needle and water in a bowl — and learn how it works.

-Students create and use their own simple compasses, which are each made from a bowl of water, strong magnet, stick pin and Styrofoam peanuts.
-They learn how compasses work and about cardinal directions.
-They come to understand that the Earth's magnetic field has both horizontal and vertical componen...
+Students create and use simple compasses made from a bowl of water, strong magnet, stick pin and Styrofoam peanuts.
+They learn about cardinal directions and how compasses work, learning that the Earth's magnetic field has both horizontal and vertical components.

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,

 All 100,000+ K-12 STEM standards covered in TeachEngineering are collected, maintained and packaged by the Achievement Standards Network (ASN),